pablobernabeu/website-files/content/data-dashboards/Butterfly-species-richness-in-LA/index.md

 <br>
 <br>

-Dashboard with Open data</a> (<a href='https://github.com/jcoliver/bioscan/blob/master/data/iNaturalist-clean-reduced.csv' target="_blank">iNaturalist</a> and <a href='https://github.com/jcoliver/bioscan/blob/master/data/BioScanDataComplete.csv' target="_blank">BioScan</a>) from Prudic, K.L.; Oliver, J.C.; Brown, B.V.; Long, E.C. <a href='https://doi.org/10.3390/insects9040186' target="_blank"> **Comparisons of Citizen Science Data-Gathering Approaches to Evaluate Urban Butterfly Diversity**. *Insects* **2018**, *9*, 186</a>.
-Prudic and colleagues compared citizen science with traditional methods in the measurement of butterfly populations.
+This dashboard presents open data</a> (<a href='https://github.com/jcoliver/bioscan/blob/master/data/iNaturalist-clean-reduced.csv' target="_blank">iNaturalist</a> and <a href='https://github.com/jcoliver/bioscan/blob/master/data/BioScanDataComplete.csv' target="_blank">BioScan</a>) from Prudic, K.L.; Oliver, J.C.; Brown, B.V.; Long, E.C. <a href='https://doi.org/10.3390/insects9040186' target="_blank"> **Comparisons of Citizen Science Data-Gathering Approaches to Evaluate Urban Butterfly Diversity**. *Insects* **2018**, *9*, 186</a>.
+In their study, Prudic and colleagues compared citizen science with traditional methods in the measurement of butterfly populations.

-I developed this dashboard independently, after reproducing the [analyses of the original study](https://github.com/jcoliver/bioscan) in a [Reprohack session](https://github.com/reprohack/reprohack-hq/blob/master/README.md).
+I developed this dashboard after reproducing the [analyses of the original study](https://github.com/jcoliver/bioscan) in a [Reprohack session](https://github.com/reprohack/reprohack-hq/blob/master/README.md).

 My coding tasks included transforming the data to a long format,